 I have loved plants all my life.
 When seven years old I gathered flowers around my neighborhood in Halifax and put them in glass jars of water.
 I put them out in the sunlight during the day and under the porch at night.
 I took great delight in drinking the waters, well before I discovered Flower Essences in my early twenties.

 After graduating with a Bachelor of Science from the University of Alberta in 1971, I went on to study herbal medicine from native elders.
-I wild crafted indigenous plants of northern Alberta, and co-developed a line of herbal teas, opened a health food store (The Bodhi Shop), worked at High Level Natural Foods as herbalist, and opened the Self Heal Herbal Centre in Edmonton in 1984.
+I wild crafted indigenous plants of northern Alberta, and co-developed a line of herbal teas, opened a health food store (The Bodhi Shop), worked at High-Level Natural Foods as the herbalist, and opened the Self-Heal Herbal Centre in Edmonton in 1984.

 Over the next 18 years, I compiled over 25,000 hours as a clinical herbalist.
 In 1989, I met the love of my life and together we created a retail store, expanded into a natural college, and introduced essential oils and flower essences to a wide community.

 In between, I consulted to herb producers, Alberta Agriculture, First Nations communities, nutrition bar companies, formulated natural health and herbal products, and wrote 11 books on medicinal plants and fungi of western Canada.
 SEE BOOKS